fbpx

 Gardner Malloy (Miami-FL)

-Wimbledon champion – International Tennis Hall of Fame
+Wimbledon champion and member of the International Tennis Hall of Fame

 Vaughn Mancha (Alabama)

-College Football Hall of Fame – member of U. of Alabama All-Century Team
+Member of the College Football Hall of Fame and University of Alabama All-Century Team

 John W. “Jack” McDowell (North Carolina State)